 The Illinois Workers' Compensation Act is a state statute that provides important legal protections to employees in Illinois.
 If you were hurt while on the job, your claim will fall under this law.
 Here are four key things to know about the Illinois Workers’ Compensation Act:

 Take the time to fill out this report correctly as misinformation on the report may negatively affect the outcome of your case.
 But, don’t just sign anything your employer hands you.
 Make sure you read through all paperwork and understand what they mean now and in the future of your case.
 In Illinois, injured workers have 45 days to notify their employer of an accident.
 Failure to do so could undermine your ability to bring a claim.

 Legally, an employer appointed doctor might be required by your company to complete a medical examination.
 The results will then be forwarded to your employer, but don’t stop there.

 This will ensure that your medical examination was completed correctly and not swayed by your employer to avoid paying for higher compensation.
 You have the right to seek treatment from an independent physician who you trust.

-Once you have completed both doctor examinations, consult and hire a personal injury attorney.
+Once you have completed both doctor examinations, consult and hire a personal injury attorney in the Chicago area.
 Many reputable attorneys will offer free consultations so make sure you take the time to find the right attorney for you.

 In large part, worker’s compensation is designed to protect employers from far reaching personal injury claims by acknowledging a certain benchmark of liability.
 Because of this, insurance companies will do everything they can dismiss your claims and obscure your rights.
 If you understand the following, you can stand up to insurance adjusters in court and demand your fullest compensation under the law.
 You are entitled to compensation for: